 We publish an online magazine with articles that we assign or receive through a permanent open call (see the “collaborate” section).

-In the future we aim at also producing longer reports and in-depth studies (project-based)
+We also produce longer reports and in-depth studies (project-based).

 In addition, we send out a monthly newsletter with updated content from the three sections.